ddcfs2019/DDC/simulation/README.md

-Please change the line 18 and line 27 in the code of run_simulation.py for the corresponding feature selection.
+Please change the line 18 in the code of run_simulation.py for the corresponding feature selection.
 For example,

 `python run_simulation.py alg > alg.txt`